-Cash Operating Costs (see Supplemental Non-GAAP Measures) for the second quarter of 2016 were \$8.4 million, an increase of \$1.7 million, or 25%, compared to the second quarter of 2015.
+Cash Operating Costs (see Supplemental Non-GAAP Measures) for the third quarter of 2016 were \$8.4 million, an increase of \$1.7 million, or 25%, compared to the third quarter of 2015.
 The \$1.7 million, or 25%, increase was driven primarily by the acquisition of Protonex on October 1, 2015, which contributed \$1.9 million of Cash Operating Costs in the quarter.

-Higher continuation engineering and prototyping expenses in the second quarter of 2016 related to the ongoing and continual improvement of all of our fuel cell products, were more than offset by cost reductions as a result of the Company's rationalization and renewal initiatives undertaken in the first quarter of 2016 which were primarily focused on reducing our operating cost base associated with methanol Telecom Backup Power activities including significant reductions in engineering, sales and marketing efforts associated with this market, and by lower labour costs in Canada as a result of an approximate (5%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
+The addition of the Protonex operating costs, higher continuation engineering and prototyping expenses, higher legal, advisory and human resource expenses related to revenue growth, and higher bonus accrual expenses in the third quarter of 2016, were partially offset by cost reductions as a result of the Company's rationalization initiatives undertaken in the first quarter of 2016.
+These cost reduction initiatives were primarily focused on reducing our operating cost base associated with methanol Telecom Backup Power activities including significant reductions in engineering, sales and marketing efforts associated with this market.